Dilşat Yıldız

 Dilşat Yıldız (born 29 September 1996) is a Turkish female curler from Erzurum.
 She currently skips the Turkish National Women's Curling Team.
-She is the first ever Turkish curler to skip a men's or women's team at the World Championship, competing in the 2022 World Women's Curling Championship.
+Competing at the 2022 World Women's Curling Championship, she became the first ever Turkish curler to skip a men's or women's team at the World Championship.

 Career

 Juniors

 While simultaneously competing on the women's team, Yıldız skipped the national junior team from 2013 to 2018.
 Notably, she reached the final of the 2015 European Junior Curling Challenge, the final of two consecutive World Junior-B Curling Championships and skipped the Turkish team at three World Junior Curling Championships.
 Her team won only one game in both of their appearances in 2017 and 2018, however, secured three victories at the 2016 World Junior Curling Championships, defeating all three of Hungary, Japan and Russia.

 Women's

 Yıldız was admitted to the national team in 2012.
 She competed in the 2012 European Curling Championships-Group C and following her team's promotion in the European Curling Championships-Group B in Karlstad, Sweden.

 Yıldız took part at the 2013 European Junior Curling Challenge-Group B in Prague, Czech Republic, which was the qualifying tournament for the 2013 World Junior Curling Championships.
 She skipped a 3–2 win in the round robin, failing to reach the semifinals.
 She ranked fifth of twelve competitors.

 Yıldız competed in her first European Curling Championships in 2012 as second for the Elif Kızılkaya rink.
 The team finished 4–5 in the B Division, one game short of advancing to the playoff round.
 After losing in a tiebreaker in both 2014 and 2015, the Turkish women's team qualified for the playoffs in the B Division at the 2016 European Curling Championships, finishing second in the round robin with a 7–2 record.
 The team then defeated Estonia 10–2 in the semifinal before dropping the final 6–5 to Hungary.
 Despite the loss, the top two finish earned Turkey a spot in the A Division for the 2017 championship, the first time the country ever qualified to compete in the highest level.
 At the 2017 European Curling Championships, Yıldız led her Turkish squad to a 2–7 ninth-place finish, relegating Turkey back into the B Division for 2018.
 One of their victories, however, came against the world silver medalists team of Anna Sidorova from Russia.